 With years of ice cream making to her credit, Patricia Rausch of Kearny, New Jersey came up with this refreshing treat.
 "My thick homemade fudge sauce makes an excellent topping for the ice cream, which has a hint of maple flavor."

-Featured In: Sweet Treats with Bacon
+Recommended: Sweet Treats with Bacon

 - 1-1/2 cups half-and-half cream